-On 11 March 2020, the World Health Organization declared the outbreak of a strain of novel coronavirus disease, COVID-19, a global pandemic.
-This resulted in significant correction in global markets in Q1 2020, followed by a gradual recovery in many markets over the remainder of 2020 and into 2021.
-Whilst the lasting economic impact of the pandemic remains unclear, the board and investment manager are pleased with how the investee companies have dealt with the challenges brought about pandemic, during what is now believed to have been its worst period in the UK.
-Good performance from the portfolio during this challenging year has resulted in an 8.77% increase in the company's net asset position.
+On 11 March 2020, the World Health Organisation declared the outbreak of a strain of novel coronavirus disease, COVID-19, a global pandemic.
+This resulted in significant correction in global markets in 2020, followed by a gradual recovery in many markets over the period since.
+Whilst the lasting economic impact of the pandemic remains unclear, the board and investment manager are pleased with how the investee companies dealt with the challenges incurred by the pandemic and now look forward to exiting the pandemic stage and seeing further recovery in global markets.